agodahdev/project2/README.md

     **Best Practices**: 100
     **SEO**: 100

+## Deployment:

+- The site is deployed by Github pages.

+The live link can be found here: https://agodahdev.github.io/project2/

 ## Credit:

 -**Fisher-Yestes shuffle algorithm**: This project uses the Fisher-Yates algorithm in shuffle quiz questions.
 This is that the questions are randomized each time the quiz is taken, offering a fresh experience for the user. (https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).